 Cut in butter till mixture resembles pea size crumbs.

-In a small bowl, whisk together eggs, milk and vanilla; add to dry ingredients and mix well.
+In a small bowl, whisk together eggs, milk, and vanilla; add to dry ingredients and mix well.

-Roll remaining dough to 12 x 10 rectangle.
+Roll the remaining dough into a 12 x 10 rectangle.
 Cut 1/2" wide strips.

 Carefully arrange strips into lattice top diagonally over jam dough.